Best Vitamins and Minerals for Melasma (What Actually Helps)

 B Vitamins — The Hormone-Skin Axis Regulators

-These pathways are tightly connected to hormone signaling and melanocyte activity (→ Hormones and Melasma)
+These pathways connect directly to hormone signaling and melanocyte activity → Hormones and Melasma

 Vitamin C — The Antioxidant That Protects melanocytes